davidsan13/davidsan13/README.md

 # 👋 Hi!
 I'm David S.
-A passionate Front-end Engineer from California with a keen interest in the field of Software Development.
+A passionate full-stack engineer from California with a keen interest in the field of Software Development.
 Always willing to learn new tech stacks to improve my skills.

 ## What I'm focusing on 👨‍💻
 - React